Smartproxy/Smartproxy/php/README.md

 ### Installation

-1. Once you have your project directory ready for development with PHP, open it using Terminal/Command prompt utilising `cd` command.
+1. Once you have your project directory ready for development with PHP, open it using Terminal/Command prompt utilizing `cd` command.
 2. After that, execute the following command to download our proxy setup example file:

 For HTTP(S) `curl https://raw.githubusercontent.com/Smartproxy/Smartproxy/master/php/php.php > php.php` <br>